th2-net/th2-codec-fix-orchestra/README.md

 #### Fixed:

-* Non-existent fields (messageScope returns fields, even if the message do not contain these fields, instead of returning null)
+* Non-existent fields (`messageScope` returns a field, even if the message does not contain this field, instead of returning null)

 ### v0.2.0